Jurchen people: Haixi, Jianzhou, and Yeren

 The (people of) Jianzhou and Mao Lian are the descendants of the Ta family of Balhae.
 They love to be sedentary and sow, and they are skilled in spinning and weaving.
 As for food, clothing and utensils, they are the same as (those used by) the Chinese.
 (Those living) south of Changbai Mountain are apt to be soothed and governed."

 — 据魏焕《皇明九边考》卷二《辽东镇边夷考》 Translation from Sino-J̌ürčed relations during the Yung-Lo period, 1403–1424 by Henry Serruys.

 Queue

 In 1126, the Jurchens initially ordered male Han Chinese within their conquered territories to adopt the Jurchen hairstyle by shaving the front of their heads and adopting Jurchen dress, but the order was later lifted.
-Jurchens were impersonated by Han rebels who wore their hair in the Jurchen queue to strike fear within their population.
+Ethnic Han rebels sometimes wore their hair in the Jurchen queue to impersonate Jurchens, and thus strike fear within their population.
 During the Qing dynasty, the Manchus, who descended from the Jurchens, similarly made Han Chinese men shave the front of their head and wear the rest of their hair in a queue, or soncoho (辮子 (biànzi)), the traditional Manchu hairstyle.